zhaorz/FlowOnTheGo/docs/index.md

 and finalizing the video processing pipeline (currently, our pipeline operates on two images at a time).
 The performance figures should remain, however, roughly the same.

+Additionally, we plan on testing higher resolution inputs (HD and 4K) and comparing how the GPU version compares with our optimized CPU version.